 (R.C.
-5123.162 and 5123.19(I)(5))
+5123.162(D) and (E) and 5123.19(I)(5))

-The act requires the ODODD Director, following each survey of a supported living provider or residential facility, to issue a report listing the date of the survey; any citations issued as a result of the survey, and the statutes and rules that purportedly have been violated and are the bases of the citations.
-The Director also must do both of the following:
+The bill requires the ODODD Director, following each survey of a supported living provider or residential facility, to issue a report listing the date of the survey; any citations issued as a result of the survey, and the statutes and rules that purportedly have been violated and are the bases of the citations.
+The Director must also do both of the following:

---Specify a date by which the provider or facility may appeal any of the citations;
+--Specify a date by which the provider or facility may appeal any of the citations; and